Tomlam0/mon-vieux-grimoire-api/README.md

 # Start the server in development mode with Nodemon
 pnpm dev

+# Compile TypeScript to JavaScript
+pnpm build

 # Start the server in production mode
 pnpm start

-# Compile TypeScript to JavaScript
+# Run Prisma migrations and start the server in production mode (useful in Dockerfile)
-pnpm build
+pnpm start:prod

 # Format the codebase using Prettier settings
 pnpm format